EQWorks/ws-product-ruby/README.md

 2. Populate `.env` file with the environment variables given in the problem set we send to you through email
 3. Click on `Show Live` and you should see `Welcome to EQ Works 😎`

 You can also opt to develop using your local environment.
-Ruby v2.3+ is required.
+Ruby v2.3+ is recommended.

-### Notes on working through the problems
+## Notes on working through the problems

 Make sure any additional Python level dependencies are properly added in `Pipfile`.
 We encourage a healthy mixture of your own implementations, and good choices of existing open-source libraries/tools.
 We will comment in the problems to indicate which ones cannot be solved purely through an off-the-shelf solution.